virtualvoyager367/FileSound-Encoded-FIle-Transfer/README.md

 # **FileSound**
-Encrypts Files by converting them into sounds that uses different Frequencies for each generated pair of an encoder and decoder.
+Encrypts Files by converting them into sounds that uses 64 different Frequencies for each generated pair of both an encoder and decoder.

 # **Things to Know**
 **The encrypted WAV version will be approximately 500 times larger than the original file